 - Sewing machine

-- Binder or Wonderclip
+- Binder clip or Wonderclip

-- Rotary cutter, ruler and mat if cutting fabric strips instead of tearing.
+- Rotary cutter, ruler and mat if cutting fabric strips instead of tearing

 Instructions